reactiveui/website/input/contribute/maintainers/creating-a-new-release/troubleshooting.md

 git push origin bump-release-version
 ```

-Open a pull-request to `master` and once the release has been approved, you'll need to switch your merge mode to `Create a merge commit` aka `Merge pull request` by using the little arrow on the right hand side.
+Open a pull-request to `main` and once the release has been approved, you'll need to switch your merge mode to `Create a merge commit` aka `Merge pull request` by using the little arrow on the right hand side.

 ![](/contribute/maintainers/merge-commit-option.png)